nanvel/blog/2023/01/domain-driven-design.md

 Creating distinctive software comes tback to a stable team acculating specialized knowledge and crunching it into a rich model.

 With the tools and technology we already have, we can build systems much more valuable than most projects do today.
 We can write software that is a pleasure to use and a pleasure to work on, software that doesn't box us in as it grows but creates new opportunities and continues to add value for its owners.

+## Tactical

+Tactical patterns (domain model buildig blocks): value objects, aggregates, domain services...

+## Uniqutous language

+No technical jargon!

+The language should be continuously reinforced throughout the project: code, documentation, tests, etc.

+Don't use prefixes, rely on the context.

+Bounded context: divide the ubiquitous language into multiple smaller languages.

+Ubiquitous language is ubiquitous only in the boundaries of the bounded context.

+Subdomains are discovered and bounded contexts are designed.

+> Architectural design is system design.
+System design is contextual design - it is inherently aout boundaries (what's in, what's out, what spans, what moves between), and about trade-offs.
+It reshapes what is outside, just as it shapes what is inside.
+>
+> Ruth Malan

+Integrating different bounded contexts:

+- Partnership
+- Shared kernel
+- Conformist
+- Anticorruption layer
+- Open-host service
+- Separate ways

+## Model

+> A model is a simplified representation of a thing or phenomenon that intentionally emphasizes certain aspects while ignoring others.
+> Abstraction with a specific use in mind.
+>
+> Rebecca Wirfs-Brock

+> All models are wrong, but some are useful.
+>
+> George Box

 ## Components